 - High volume/Low latency -> GET with short polling cycles

-- Event driven integrations, using webhooks, will allow for low latency, but as it would essentially fire the integration one record at a time, if you are expecting high volumes of these events to be triggered you will expect to use more tasks.
+- Event-driven integrations, using webhooks, will allow for low latency.
+However, it would essentially fire the integration one record at a time.
+If you are expecting high volumes of these events to be triggered you will expect to use more tasks.

-- This reduces the number of tasks you will use as you will be able to process records in batch.
+- This reduces the number of tasks you will use as you will be able to process records in batches.